capital-e/My-Portfolio/README.md

 # Jonathan Nutsugah Portfolio
-Hello, I'm Jonathan, a dedicated cybersecurity professional with a passion for protecting organizations against cyber threats.
-With extensive experience in cybersecurity blue teaming, I bring a wealth of knowledge and expertise in defending networks, systems, and data from malicious actors.
-I am currently seeking new opportunities to leverage my skills and contribute to the security posture of a forward-thinking organization.
-My proactive approach to threat detection and incident response, combined with my commitment to continuous learning and improvement, make me a valuable asset in any cybersecurity team.
-I look forward to the opportunity to discuss how my background and capabilities align with the needs of your organization.
+Hello, I'm Jonathan, an IT Professional with a strong foundation in networking, cybersecurity, and cloud computing, with a special focus on securing digital infrastructure across these domains.
+Experienced in designing and managing secure cloud environments, implementing robust network architectures, and applying cybersecurity best practices to protect systems and data.
+Passionate about building resilient, scalable, and secure IT solutions to support business growth and continuity, I look forward to the opportunity to discuss how my background and capabilities align with the needs of your organization.

 # Project Overview
 |                  Project                   |                    Skills                  |            Tools         |                              Link                               |